Grantors' Frequently Asked Questions

 Forms can take up to three or four months to develop.
 It's important to allow for this development time in your planning processes.

 What should I do if I receive the message "Email Already Exists in System" and I am unable to register?

 If you receive the message "Email Already Exists in System," your email address has already been used to register.
-Go to the Grantor Login page to retrieve the account information associated with the email address registered in the Grants.gov system.
-Once you retrieve the username and password associated with your email address you will be able to login to Grants.gov.
+Go to the Login page and use the Forgot My Username function to retrieve the username associated with your email address.

 What are the Grants.gov password requirements?